 In March 2015 the Victorian Government released the $45.5 million Ice Action Plan.
-The plan was developed to tackle the growing use of ice in the Victorian community and the harms associated with use.
+The plan was developed to tackle the growing use of methamphetamine (ice) in the Victorian community and the harms associated with use.
 Families of people who use ice were identified as a top priority.

-To date, over eighty per cent of participants who responded to an evaluation of BreakThrough rated their satisfaction with the program as high or very high.
-Over ninety per cent said they were very likely to follow through on suggestions made in the session, and almost everybody who attends (99%) say they would recommend the program to others.
+To date, nearly ninety per cent of participants who responded to an evaluation of BreakThrough rated their satisfaction with the program as high or very high.
+Over ninety per cent said they were very likely to follow through on suggestions made in the session, and almost everyone who attends BreakThrough say they would recommend the program to others.

 What happens to the brain when we repeatedly use substances like alcohol and other drugs?
 Why do some people develop a problem with their substance use or gambling while others don't?
 BreakThrough explains the effects substances have on the brain and the relationship between drug use and mental health.
 We also explore the process by which people decide to seek help for their addictive behaviours and how families can support these decisions.